Portarlington Harbour Upgrades

 Stage 1: New pier head and low landing April to November 2021

-Stage 3: Construction of rock groyne (proposed) Timing to be confirmed
+Stage 3: Construction of rock groyne (proposed) September to December 2021

 Stage 5: Landscape and other improvement works July to September 2022

 *Timing of staged works estimates only and may be subject to change due to weather, approvals and other influences.

 Portarlington Pier work is part of the $24 million Victorian Government Piers and Jetties Stimulus Package.
 The total project cost is $9.6 million.

 Department of Transport

 Portarlington Harbour has undergone significant improvements in recent years to realise the long-term vision set out in the Portarlington Safe Harbour Plan 2009.
 The work will create a state-of-the-art facility that is safer and more accessible for commercial operators, recreational boaters, anglers, the local community and visitors for years to come.